tbcontributor47-coder/AirDwagProjects/instruction.md

 For every invocation (success, validation failure, or duplicate), print exactly one JSON object to stdout.

-The JSON object must contain at least these keys:

 - `duplicate`: boolean
 - `n_errors`: integer
 - `n_warnings`: integer